openobserve/openobserve-docs/docs/ha_deployment.md

 ### Etcd

-Default we enabeld `etcd` for the cluster no need special configure, if you want to use external `etcd` cluster, you can configure like this:
+While using official helm chart, `etcd` for the cluster is already configured for you.
+You don't need additional configuration. if you want to use external `etcd` cluster, you can configure as below:

 ```yaml
 config: